Butterfly & moth advice leaflets for land managers

 Evidence and Rights-based Planning and Support Tool for Empowering Approaches to SRHR Education with Young People

-STOP AIDS NOW! and Rutgers asked me to revise their Planning and Support Tool, which they had first published in 2009.
+STOP AIDS NOW! (now Aidsfonds) and Rutgers asked me to revise their Planning and Support Tool, which they had first published in 2009.

 This involved a good deal of research, consultation and writing, to bring the document into line with the agencies’ changing approaches and to respond to users’ requests.